Make Cave Paintings Activity

 - Add symbols and smudges of red and brown Conte crayons or pastels between your animal shapes.
 These symbols can include stick figure hunters, bows, arrows and fire.

-- Create a wall full of cave paintings to create your very own life-size pre-historic scene.
+- Continue until you have a wall full of cave paintings.
+Before you know it your kid will have created her very own life-size, pre-historic scene.